young2017/geant4/README.md

 # geant4
 for geant4
-hi, I am learning Geant4.
-I hope can learn sonething here.
+hi, I am learning Geant4 and hope I can learn sonething here.